HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 ### Runtime

-As of 31st October 2025, this notebook takes ~{N}s to run to completion on Fornax using the 'Default Astrophysics' image and the 'medium' server with 16GB RAM/ 4 cores.
+As of 31st October 2025, this notebook takes ~16 minutes to run to completion on Fornax using the 'Default Astrophysics' image and the 'medium' server with 16GB RAM/ 4 cores.

 ## Imports